 Best known for their decadent cakes, Dufflet’s petite Queen West storefront does a tea service on Sunday afternoons.
 A tray of macarons, scones, cucumber canapés and other sweet two-bite treats, arrives with a choice of 10 Sloane teas.
 Those who prefer a traditional cuppa can opt for a pot of Darjeeling or Earl Grey.
 For the caffeine-free set, options include a cacao chai as well as a delightfully potent peppermint. $30 per person.

 Kitten and the Bear

 View this post on Instagram

 Nothing goes together quite like rainy days, endless cups of tea, and buttery scones with jam! 💕 Hint: see that extra little ramekin of jam?
 Our Jam & Tea Service includes bottomless jam so no piece of scone has to go without ✨🍓(photo by our bb @my.miaou) #afternoontea #kittenandthebear #sconesandjam #teacups #teatime #teaparty

-This charming Parkdale shop is known for making small-batch preserves and fluffy scones.
-Their Jam and Tea service features fresh baked buttermilk scones, clotted cream, a choice of Sloane Fine Tea or 49th Parallel Coffee, and a bottomless selection of their seasonal preserves, like peach-orange blossom or damson plum and earl grey. $17.50 per person.
+This charming tea shop, known for making small-batch preserves and fluffy scones, recently moved to a slightly bigger—but no less adorable— space on Dundas West.
+Their Jam and Tea service features fresh baked buttermilk scones, clotted cream, a choice of Sloane Fine Tea or 49th Parallel Coffee, and a flight of their seasonal preserves, like peach-orange blossom or damson plum and earl grey. $24.50 per person.

 Yorkdale Shopping Centre, 3401 Dufferin St., 416-629-2391, laduree.com